 The House Prices and the Weather

-One thing to note is that, summer is the most expensive time to buy (nationwide) as statistics show that December, January and February represent lower price points than June and August.
+One thing to note is that summer is the most expensive time to buy (nationwide).
+However, statistics show that December, January, and February represent lower price points than June and August.

-Therefore, you are likely to stumble upon many articles telling you January is prime buying time.
-However, as with a lot of other things, Arizona’s rules are a little different.
+Therefore, you will likely stumble upon many articles telling you January is prime buying time.
+However, as with many other things, Arizona’s rules are a little different.

-The best time to buy in Arizona tends to be during the summer if you are price sensitive.
-With the Arizona heat peaking at around 120 degrees Fahrenheit, locals tend to flee elsewhere to find colder temperatures.
-And with that, there are fewer buyers in the market creating the best conditions to get the cheapest deals possible.
+The best time to buy in Arizona is during the summer if you are price sensitive.
+Locals tend to flee elsewhere to find colder temperatures, with the Arizona heat peaking at around 120 degrees Fahrenheit.
+And with that, fewer buyers are in the market, creating the best conditions to get the cheapest deals possible.

-However, this may not be true across all of Arizona Flagstaff and Sedona, the two of the northernmost parts of Arizona, do not get nearly as warm during the summer months, with mild temperatures around 80 degrees Fahrenheit in August.
+However, this may only be true across some of Arizona Flagstaff and Sedona, the two of the northernmost parts of Arizona, do not get nearly as warm during the summer months, with mild temperatures around 80 degrees Fahrenheit in August.

 The Other Things to Keep in Mind

-Take into account interest rates are down, in case you need to take out a loan, or until there are cheaper deals going on.
-And as buying a new house is a big investment, you want to make sure that the house is not only good but that the rate you’re paying for the home is ideal.
+Take into account that interest rates are down in case you need to take out a loan or until cheaper deals are going on.
+And as buying a new house is a big investment, you want to ensure that the house is good and that the rate you’re paying for the home is ideal.
 This means you should also consider the economic season the house is being bought in.

-While December 2018 – January 2019 were marked by steady increases on mortgage interest rates, at the end of February the interest rates spiked nationally.
-You have to keep in mind, even a 0.5% change is significant, as this interest rate is likely to be paid over a long period of around 15 to 30 years.
-And depending on the size of the mortgage loan, a yearly repayment is likely to be around $50,000 or more.
+While December 2018 – January 2019 were marked by steady increases in mortgage interest rates, at the end of February, the interest rates spiked nationally.
+However, you have to remember that even a 0.5% change is significant, as this interest rate is likely to be paid over a period of around 15 to 30 years.
+And depending on the size of the mortgage loan, a yearly repayment is expected to be about $50,000 or more.

 💡Key Insight: Take into consideration of the interest rates.
 Even the difference of 0.5% is a big jump when considering that you will be paying it off over the next 15 to 30 years.